AletteXin/Python_Supervised_Learning_Aneurysm/README.md

 The features considered in the study include:
 ![Screenshot 2021-10-22 at 11 13 48 AM](https://user-images.githubusercontent.com/85789376/138387538-18e279ef-aa63-43bb-964b-4e4aa8a9b257.png)

-Note: All categorical data were encoded with category_encoders, whilst all numerical data were standardized.

 The model was trained to predict the size of a patients' abdominal aorta:
 1. Normal (<2.4cm) - extremely low risk of rupture
 2. Small (2.4 - 5.4cm) - low risk of rupture